“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Home adaptations for wheelchair users

-Making adaptations to the home can significantly improve accessibility and quality of life for wheelchair users.
+Making adaptations to the home can significantly enhance accessibility and improve the quality of life for wheelchair users.
 Here are some common adaptations that can be made:

 Ramps: Installing ramps at the entrance and other areas of the home can make it easier for wheelchair users to enter and exit the house.